-Hind Baki is a seasoned communications professional, with unique experience as both a former print/radio/TV journalist and a public relations consultant with previous management positions at the American Cancer Society and Good Samaritan Hospital.
+Hind Baki is a Paralegal with our Firm, where she focuses on administrative, environmental, and land use law.
+Prior to joining our Firm, she was a seasoned communications professional, with unique experience as both a former print/radio/TV journalist and a public relations consultant with previous management positions at the American Cancer Society and Good Samaritan Hospital.

 Hind worked as a field producer at KTTV-Channel 11 News At Ten, a reporter at the Orange County Register and KPFK Radio, and as the Community News Editor at the San Gabriel Valley Tribune.
 She also served as writing tutor for student reporters and editors at UCLA’s daily campus newspaper, The Daily Bruin.